 How is it that a golf course built in 1995 and located in the middle of Nebraska is ranked #11 in the world?
 Well, it deserves to be ranked this high, it is that good.
 The land is perfectly suited for golf.
 Architects Bill Coore and Ben Crenshaw have done a masterful job designing the course.
-In 1993, they actually visited the sight and 'discovered' over 130 golf holes and then proceeded to narrow it down to 18, which is the golf course the world is lucky to have today.
+In 1993, they actually visited the site and 'discovered' over 130 golf holes and then proceeded to narrow it down to 18, which is the golf course the world is lucky to have today.
 Although the area is windy, there is no prevailing wind, so the course is routed to be playable in any wind condition.
 I'm not sure how you design a course as good as Coore and Crenshaw did, but they pulled it off.

 I have never met Dick Youngscap, the man behind Sand Hills, but the man is an obvious genius.
 No one has had greater vision in sponsoring and developing a golf course since Charles Blair Macdonald when he built The National Golf Links in 1910.
 The entire Sand Hills Golf Club is on 8,000 acres of land.
 By way of comparison the East Course at Merion was built on only 120 acres.
 The place has sand dunes of epic proportions.
 Some of the dunes are over 400 feet tall.
 What you see at Bandon or Pacific Dunes, Ballybunion, Sandwich, Cruden Bay and Dornoch are hardly even comparable to what you will see here.

 The course is located one mile from the clubhouse over sand dunes.
 You drive out from the clubhouse in a golf cart, across a private ranch and then arrive at the small starters cabin and outdoor grill room - nicknamed Ben's porch.